The First Years

 but the lighting of a fire.” - William Butler Yeats

-The first two years of a child’s life is a wonderous phase.
-Children are infinitely curious, and with every experience they gain, their brains form connections and make sense of the world around them — the concepts and ideas they form in these years lay the foundation for learning and behaviour.
+The first two years of a child’s life is a wondrous phase.
+Children are infinitely curious, and with every experience they gain, their brains form connections and make sense of the world around them.
+The concepts and ideas they form in these years lay the foundation for learning and behaviour.

 Our programme that is inspired by the Reggio Emilia Education Project is designed to support your child’s development in two main ways.
 Firstly, it is built upon positive and nurturing relationships.
 As a parent-accompanied programme, it creates beautiful bonding moments that make a child feel safe and secure in the world.
 Interactions with children and between educators are always respectful and patient at EtonHouse so children have positive examples to observe and develop social skills